apache/airflow/UPDATING.md

 ### Replace DataProcHook.await calls to DataProcHook.wait

 The method name was changed to be compatible with the Python 3.7 async/await keywords

-### DAG level Access Control for new RBAC UI

-Extend and enhance new Airflow RBAC UI to support DAG level ACL.
-Each dag now has two permissions(one for write, one for read) associated('can_dag_edit', 'can_dag_read').
-The admin will create new role, associate the dag permission with the target dag and assign that role to users.
-That user can only access / view the certain dags on the UI that he has permissions on.
-If a new role wants to access all the dags, the admin could associate dag permissions on an artificial view(``all_dags``) with that role.

-We also provide a new cli command(``sync_perm``) to allow admin to auto sync permissions.

 ### Setting UTF-8 as default mime_charset in email utils